orels1/shaders.orels.sh/docs/orl-standard/base-shader.md

 ### Other Advanced Options

+- Non-Linear Lightprobe SH: Enables higher quality lightprobe sampling which is more accurate and behaves much better in high-intensity lighting scenarios.
+Is recommended for use on PC platforms, but might be fairly expensive on mobile.
 - Force Box Projection: Enables support for Box Projected reflection probes on platforms that do not support it natively, e.g. Android (Oculus Quest).
 This is fairly expensive for mobile hardware, so use it sparingly

 ## Lightmapping